 Of course, no one can predict how the Au Pair will behave when she/he arrives at your house.
 But what you can do is to try to know the person better and to explain your needs.
 During the video call

 ask about the candidate’s hobbies, free time, whether she/he has already been away from family and friends.
-Don’t forget to share your house rules and expectations and tell directly that one of your requirements is to devote all attention to the responsibilities during the working hours.
+Don’t forget to share your house rules and expectations and tell them directly that one of your requirements is to devote all attention to the responsibilities during the working hours.

 If you noticed that

 the Au Pair is always on her/his smartphone and can’t finish her tasks in time, try to encourage her/him to explain to you the reason

 for this behavior.
 The Au Pair may feel homesick